pratikunterwegs/atlastools/README.md

 <!-- badges: end -->

-`atlastools` is an `R` package written and maintained by [Pratik Gupte](https://www.rug.nl/staff/p.r.gupte), at the [University of Groningen's Theoretical Biology Group](https://www.rug.nl/research/gelifes/tres/), with functions that process high-resolution shorebird tracking data collected by the [Wadden Sea ATLAS project](https://www.nioz.nl/en/about/cos/coastal-movement-ecology/shorebird-tracking/watlas-tracking-regional-movements).
-WATLAS is part of the [Coastal Movement Ecology (C-MovE)](https://www.nioz.nl/en/about/cos/coastal-movement-ecology) group at the Royal Netherlands Institute for Sea Research's Department of Coastal Systems.
+`atlastools` is an `R` package to pre-process high frequency animal tracking data.
+It is written and maintained by [Pratik Gupte](https://www.rug.nl/staff/p.r.gupte), at the [University of Groningen's Theoretical Biology Group](https://www.rug.nl/research/gelifes/tres/),

-For more information on the system, contact WATLAS PI [Allert Bijleveld (COS-NIOZ)](https://www.nioz.nl/en/about/organisation/staff/allert-bijleveld).

 ---